Leixin-Zhang/Socio_Contrastive_Learning/README.md

-**🏆 Contribution:** **Socio-Contrastive Learning**: a method that jointly models annotator perspectives while learning socio-demographic representations from a set of socio-demographic features.
+**🏆 Contribution:** We propose **Socio-Contrastive Learning**: a method that jointly models annotator perspectives while learning socio-demographic representations from a set of socio-demographic features.

 **🏆 Advantages:**
 1. An effective approach for the fusion of socio-demographic features and textual representations to predict annotator perspectives.